maitlandmarshall/MIFCore/README.md

 ![alt text](https://github.com/maitlandmarshall/MIFCore/blob/master/helloworld.jpg?raw=true)

 If the `BindingPort` property in the `settings.json` file is 80 or 443, a HTTP.sys webserver will be used instead of a Kestrel web server.
+The advantage to setting your `BindingPort` to 80 is that the HTTP.sys web server allows multiple services to share the same port as long as each service has a different `BindingPath`.

 ##### Using AppInsights

-MIFCore will link to your Microsoft Azure AppInsights service and automatically start tracking your jobs.
+MIFCore will link to your Microsoft Azure AppInsights resource and automatically start tracking your jobs.
 To configure this functionality in your application, add the following code:

 ```csharp
 IntegrationHost.CreateDefaultBuilder(args)